This post may contain affiliate links. Read our disclosure policy here.

 How to Make Cinnamon Apple Overnight Oats

-- Combine the oats with milk and top with the cooked cinnamon apples.
+Combine the oats with the milk, then add the cooked cinnamon apples. - Refrigerate.

 More Oat Recipes for Fall